 An opt-in page is key to lead generation.
 You offer free products (lead magnets) in exchange for the customer’s contact information, especially their email address.

-These lead magnets could be free courses, ebooks, guides, templates, cheat sheets, free slots in your webinar, etc.
+These lead magnets could be free courses, ebooks, guides, templates, cheat sheets, or free slots in your webinar.

 This would get them excited and, in turn, give you their email addresses.